 Urban Forestry Equity through Capacity Building Grant Program

 The Connecticut Department of Energy and Environmental Protection (DEEP) is requesting proposals for the Urban Forestry Equity through Capacity Building Grant Program.
 The grant application process is open to 501(c)3 non-profits and municipalities.
 The funding allocation for the grants will be $5,000 – 10,000 over a one-year project timeframe.
-Applications will be accepted until the proposal deadline of November 8, 2021 and awards will be announced by early December 2021.
+Applications will be accepted on a rolling basis from January 1st, 2022 until March 15th, 2022.
 Awards will be administered through the Connecticut Department of Energy and Environmental Protection and the University of Connecticut (UConn).

 Background and Introduction